SamrudhNR/CRM-Integration-Platform/README.md

 Features

-OAuth 2.0 Authorization
+1.OAuth 2.0 Authorization

 Users can connect their HubSpot accounts via an authorization flow.

 Access tokens are securely fetched and used for accessing HubSpot resources.

-Integration Support
+2.Integration Support

 Fetch and manage credentials for HubSpot, Airtable, and Notion integrations.

-Dynamic UI
+3.Dynamic UI

 React-based frontend with Material-UI components for interactive user experience.

 Status indicators for integration connection (e.g., "Connected" or "Connect to HubSpot").

-Backend Services
+4.Backend Services

 FastAPI backend for handling API requests and managing integration logic.